beezwax/fmrest-ruby/README.md

 ## Date fields

 Since the Data API uses JSON (wich doesn't provide a native date/time object), dates and timestamps are received in string format.

-By default fmrest-ruby leaves those fields untouched as strings, but it provides an opt-in feature to try to automatically "coerce" them into Ruby date objects.
+By default fmrest-ruby leaves those string fields untouched, but it provides an opt-in feature to try to automatically "coerce" them into Ruby date objects.

 The connection option `:coerce_dates` controls this feature.
 Possible values
 are:

 * `:full`: whenever a string matches the given date/timestamp/time format, convert them to `Date` or `DateTime` objects as appropriate
-* `:hybrid`/`true`: similar as above, but instead of converting to regular `Date`/`DateTime` it converts strings to `FmRest::StringDate` and `FmRest::StringDateTime`, "hybrid" classes provided by fmrest-ruby that retain the functionality of `String` while also providing most the
+* `:hybrid` or `true`: similar as above, but instead of converting to regular `Date`/`DateTime` it converts strings to `FmRest::StringDate` and `FmRest::StringDateTime`, "hybrid" classes provided by fmrest-ruby that retain the functionality of `String` while also providing most the